awesomo4000/zig-xlsxwriter/README.md

   to implement.
 - The skeleton files have the proper output filenames for the Zig versions.
   They are all formatted as zig-{example}.xlsx .
+- The source code for libxlsxwriter is in the $HOME/src/libxlsxwriter/ directory.
+- Try to avoid using [*c] , for null terminated C strings, prefer [:0]const u8 instead of [*c]const u8

 ### Verifying Examples